HopLittleBunny/WorkReads/privacy.md

 Expo – mobile app infrastructure and deployment

-Google Gemini AI – content summarization services
+Google Gemini – content summarization services

 These providers process data only as necessary to deliver core app functionality.